Graduate Diploma in Criminal Justice

 Graduate Diploma in Criminal Justice (GradDipCJ) students are required to pass 120 points above 100-level from the Bachelor of Criminal Justice degree, and these must include compulsory and optional courses.

-- MAOR 219 (if already passed, then 15 points at 200-level or above from the Bachelor of Criminal Justice)
+- MAOR 219 Te Tiriti: The Treaty of Waitangi (if already passed, then 15 points at 200-level or above from the Bachelor of Criminal Justice)

-Students must also complete 30 points from the 300-level courses listed as optional courses for the Bachelor of Criminal Justice or a combination of HSRV 303 and another 15 point 300-level course from the list.
-Courses are selected from Schedule B of the Regulations for the Bachelor of Criminal Justice.
+Students must also complete 30 points from the 300-level courses listed as optional courses for the Bachelor of Criminal Justice or a combination of HSRV 303 Women Offending and Victimisation Perspectives and another 15 point 300-level course from the list.
+Courses are selected from Schedule B of the Bachelor of Criminal Justice.

 Graduates will be equipped with a graduate qualification that will prepare them for a career in the criminal justice fields, in particular roles within the Police, Ministry of Justice and Department of Corrections.
 The graduate diploma is also relevant for work in other areas of government including prisons, probation and parole; criminal justice policy, forensics, public and private investigation and security; and social work.